-Generally the easiest way to get a horse onto the Rescue Glide is by using the sideways drag assist.
+Generally the easiest way to get a horse onto the Rescue Glide is by rolling the horse over, however sometimes it is more advantageous to use the sideways drag assist, particularly when legs are entangled in fencing or other objects.
 This assist requires both a front and rear strap.
 Rescuers will need to keep the Rescue Glide from moving while the horse is dragged sideways onto the glide.

 Note that the head still requires monitoring and cushioning and/or lifting.

 When dragging a horse it is important that one person "call" the haul instructions and be able to be heard by all the people on the haul line so that the drag assist is executed smoothly and safely.

 Prusik cords should be used as haul handles as pulling on Prussik cords is safer and far more effective than pulling directly on the haul line.